stackbuilders/pattern-matching-wot/posts/pattern-matching-wot.md

 So, patterns can be irrefutable or refutable.
 Matching an irrefutable pattern is nonstrict, matching a refutable one is strict.

+The eight rules can be summarized in that some patterns are irrefutable and the rest are refutable.

 Take, for instance,